Welcome to Balizen

-For over two decades Balizen has created a unique line of products for home, garden and body.
-Our designs are inspired by nature and the zen traditions of craftsmanship, simplicity, harmony and the use of natural materials.
+For over two decades, Balizen has been at the forefront of both the Fair Trade and sustainability movement.
+We create a unique line of ethical products for your home, garden and wardrobe.
+Our designs are inspired by nature and the Zen traditions of craftsmanship, simplicity, harmony and the use of natural and eco-friendly materials.

-Andrea and Nyoman live and work in Bali & the USA.
-They run the business together with the help of a great team of employees and the wonderful support of customers, friends and family.
+Andrea and Nyoman are the founders and creatives of Balizen and they split their time working between Bali and the USA.
+They run their business together with an incredible team of employees, artisan partners, and the wonderful support of their customers, family and friends.

-“My parents called me busy fingers when I was little,” Andrea says.
-“I was knitting at 5, making my own clothes at 9 and designing my first interior at 12, always making something.
-I love art and dance, crafts, language and culture, collaboration and creating great products that make people smile.
-I grew up in a family of insatiably curious and creative people, I went to a Rudolf Steiner school, and studied art in college, did costume design for a while and then worked with my dad making laboratory equipment for public health laboratories across the globe.
-All these things have contributed to what I am and do and share today.
+Andrea’s parents called her “busy fingers” when she was young because she was continuously crafting and making something.
+She loves nature (especially trees) art, dance, crafts, language, culture, collaboration and creating products that make people smile.
+Andrea grew up in a family of insatiably curious and creative people, attended Waldorf School, and studied art in college.
+She worked as a fashion and costume designer and then went on to help her dad, making laboratory equipment for the public health sector across the globe.
+All these things have contributed to her attitude towards design and commitment to ethical and inclusive business practices.

-In the early 90s, when zen zen, our wholesale company, was young, we used to tell people that we only used natural, ecologically sustainable materials and they usually had no idea what we were talking about.
-Thank goodness, terms like recycle, green, eco-friendly and carbon neutral are now becoming house hold words.
+In the early 90s, when their wholesale company was new, Andrea and Nyoman used to tell people that they only used natural, ecologically sustainable materials and most people had no idea what they were talking about.
+Thank goodness, terms like recycle, green, eco-friendly and carbon neutral are now household words.
 That’s great news for the planet.
 As for us, we have been essentially green since 1992, and we stay that way by following these basic principals:

-- We use ecologically sustainable natural materials such as bamboo, vetiver, capiz shell and organic cotton.
-We also try to recycle as much as possible.
-We make patchwork and carpets from our fabric scraps and decorations on our bags too.
-Everything is hand made by village artisans or in our Balizen in-house fair trade workshop with the smallest carbon foot-print we can manage.
-We utilize, sustain, support & promote traditional, indigenous village handicrafts, so they can be enjoyed by this and future generations.
-We train our workers and outside suppliers to improve efficiency & sustainability as well as the 5 Rs – reduce, re-use, recycle, refuse & repair.
-We also believe strongly in continuous improvement.
-We are always looking to make things more efficient and sustainable.
+- Balizen utilizes, sustains, supports and promotes traditional, indigenous village handicrafts, so they can be enjoyed by future generations.
+Andrea and Nyoman train their workers and outside suppliers to improve efficiency and sustainability as well as the 5 Rs – reduce, re-use, recycle, refuse & repair.
+Balizen believes strongly in continuous improvement and is always looking to make things more efficient and sustainable.

-- We are a registered fair trade company, Fair Trade Federation member.
-This means that everyone we employ, and our subcontractors too get a fair living wage and have good working conditions, and are planet conscious too.
-Our Bali workshop employees all have health insurance & pension plan & Friday afternoon sports.
-But for us Fair Trade means more than that.
-To us fair-trade means fair to everyone – from our most basic material suppliers/growers to the end retail users.
-No one gets a huge markup while someone else is getting little, and our customers get a really good value for their money too.
+- Balizen is a registered Fair Trade company and proud Fair Trade Federation member.
+This means that everyone employed by Balizen, as well as their subcontractors, get a fair living wage and have good working conditions.
+Balizen’s employees all have health insurance and a pension plan.
+But to Andrea and Nyoman, Fair Trade means more than those things – Fair Trade means fair to everyone, from the most basic material suppliers and growers to the end retail users.
+No one gets a huge mark up while someone else is getting little, and their customers get good value for money as well.

-- We support and are involved in sustainable education, re-forestation, organic farming, community empowerment projects and contribute to Greenpeace and Doctors Without Borders.
+- Balizen supports and is involved in environmental education, re-forestation, organic farming and community empowerment projects, while also contributing to Greenpeace and Doctors Without Borders.

 All activities must be based on compassion and love, otherwise, we might exploit others without knowing it.
 Before embarking on any activity or new project, it is important to always start at a place of respect and careful consideration of others.

-Every action and step we take needs to be considered, counted and calculated.
-We need to look at the affect our actions have on other people, environments, current systems and resources.
+Every action and step taken needs to be considered, counted and calculated.
+We must look at the affect our actions have on other people, the environment, current systems and resources.
 All resources should be used effectively and efficiently with minimum waste of time and space.
-Always look for ways to improve.
+Always look for new ways to improve.

 In order for a business to be truly and continuously sustainable, the goal cannot be power, property and prestige.
-Not for accumulation of personal wealth, power and domination of others, but instead for the happiness of all.
+It cannot be seeking the accumulation of personal wealth, power, but instead striving for happiness and improving the quality of life for all.

 Real value adding is when you are able to take something of low value and to make it more valuable with effort, time and investment.
-Value adding not so much just about making money, but more about making things more useful for humanity, for nature and the universe.
-The opposite of this would be by increasing value through PR and future trading.
+Value adding is not so much about just making money, but more about making things more useful for humanity, for nature and the universe.
+The opposite of this would be by increasing value through hype and future trading.